-In April 2016, towns and cities across the North East, North West and Yorkshire were invited to bid to put on a ‘Great Exhibition of the North’, which will celebrate the best of art, culture and design across the northern regions.
+In April 2016, towns and cities across the North East, North West and Yorkshire were invited to bid to put on a ‘Great Exhibition of the North’, which celebrated the best of art, culture and design across the northern regions.

-Sponsored by the Department for Culture, Media and Sport, the exhibition will run for two months and help investment and tourism in the region.
+Sponsored by the Department for Culture, Media and Sport, the exhibition ran for two months and helped investment and tourism in the region.

 Blackpool ‘the great roaring spangled beast’

 Renowned for its dazzling illuminations, pleasure beach and iconic tower, Blackpool has a rich heritage of entertainment and fun, attracting visitors since the mid-18th century.

 Blackpool’s Winter Gardens (1875-8) are listed Grade II* as the earliest and most ambitious complex of its kind in the country.
 The concept of a Winter Garden grew from the Victorian interest in conservatories for extending the social space beyond the living room and growing exotic plants.
 As seaside tourism grew, entertainment complexes were built across the country for the wider public with space for music and strolling inside the building.
 This complex is still in use, accommodating twelve venues including a theatre and ballroom.